Beacons

 The beacon has two sequential modes

 1) FSK CW.
-Nice waveform shaped (no hard edges) 500Hz shift @ 10 wpm ish . -shift is Fc-250Hz, + is Fc+250Hz, so you want to tune an USB receiver maybe 600Hz low to hear it.
+Nice shaped waveform (no hard edges) with 500Hz shift at a speed of approximately 10 wpm.
+Negative frequency shift is Fc-250Hz, positive is Fc+250Hz, so tune a USB receiver maybe 600Hz low to hear it.

 2) GE1-1.
-This is a subset of a new 10 gig EME mode I am working on, which mitigates the problems of spreading off the moon.
-This is a simple chirp up, chirp down ASCII representation of VK1RBM.
-The chirp sweep is -400 to +400 Hz, and has a period of 16384/24000 seconds.
+This is a subset of a 10 gig EME mode with a simple chirp up, chirp down ASCII representation of VK1RBM.
+The chirp sweep is -400 to +400 Hz and has a period of 16384/24000 seconds.

-23 Centimeters
+23 Centimetres

-Location: Mt Ginini, ACT
+Location: Mt Ginini, ACT Australia

 Frequency: 1296.410 MHz